SDret/A-Solution-to-Co-occurrence-Bias-Attributes-Disentanglement-via-Mutual-Information-Minimization-for/README.md

 # About this code
-This is the official implementation of IJCAI2023 paper 'A Solution to Co-occurrence Bias: Attributes Disentanglement via Mutual Information Minimization for Pedestrian Attribute Recognition'.
+This is the official implementation of IJCAI2023 paper 'A Solution to Co-occurrence Bias: Attributes Disentanglement via Mutual Information Minimization for Pedestrian Attribute Recognition' at https://arxiv.org/abs/2307.15252.

 To make a fair comparison, our work strictly follows the benchmark protocol stated in the strong baseline work in https://github.com/valencebond/Rethinking_of_PAR by employing the released public code of this work for dataset partitioning, dataloader generation, backbones config setting and metric setup, etc.